bxdoan/bxdoan/README.md

 <div align="center">

-> I have been impressed with the urgency of doing.
-Knowing is not enough; we must apply.
-Being willing is not enough; we must do.
+> Dreaming, after all, is a form of planning.

-> — Leonardo da Vinci —
+> — Gloria Steinem —

 </div>